|Apply Now||Application Materials|

 We hope the following information facilitates the application process.

-Applicants interested in applying to one of the Sociology graduate programs need to complete the application page on the online admissions application system and pay the application fee by December 1st.
-Applicants have until December 15th (11:59 PM EST) to upload all application materials.
+Applicants interested in applying to one of the Sociology graduate programs need to complete the application and pay the application fee by December 1st, 2023 (11:59 PM EST) to upload all application materials.
+Late applications will not be accepted.

 The Sociology Department Admissions Committee, comprised of the Associate Chair for Graduate Studies (Prof. Josée Johnston) and six faculty members representing different areas in the department (2023: Profs Bryan, Childress, Levi, Peng, Schieman), reviews the complete files of all applicants and admits the ones with the most outstanding records and potential to thrive in our department, recognizing that some applicants have had fewer opportunities than others to demonstrate their potential.